JanaSchwarzerova/PGine/README.md

 Specifically, this approach opens up possibilities for understanding diseases in individual plants within monoculture farming [1].
 Later, we plan to refine and optimize this procedure through the application of Cartesian Genetic Programming (CGP).

-## Dataset
-The dataset used for testing was sourced from [2].
-With the help of this real dataset, we simulated both a healthy and an unhealthy individual based on grain yield.

 ## Our initial prototype consists of two main parts
 > 1) Quality Control (QC) data
 > 2) PRS calculation